yegor256/rultor-remote/README.md

 configuration option.

-Make sure you have [gpg](https://www.gnupg.org/documentation/manpage.html) and [bcrypt](http://bcrypt.sourceforge.net/) installed on your machine.
+Make sure you have [gpg](https://www.gnupg.org/documentation/manpage.html) and [bcrypt](http://bcrypt.sourceforge.net/) installed on your machine (only Unix or Mac OS at the moment).